wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 33 Likewise, the people gave him much silver plate, with gravings thereon, mentioning his deeds.

-* W. Jones, Secretary of the Navy.

 [166]

-34 And the bye-slander might read his triumph in his country's eyes.
+34 And the bye stander might read his triumph in his country's eyes.

 35 His sons shall hear him spoken of with pleasure ; and his name shall be mentioned in the song of the virgins.